Facebook influencer marketing is a priority for smart marketers and brands.

 Video content consumption is increasing on Facebook, which makes videos perfect for telling your brand story through influencers.
-TechCrunch reported in 2015 than Facebook users watch an average of 8 million videos in a day.
-And Recode also reports that people watch 100 million hours of Facebook video every day.
+TechCrunch reported in 2015 that Facebook users watch an average of 8 million videos in a day.
+And Recode also reports that people watch 100 million hours of Facebook video content every day.

 Crayola worked with social media influencers to tell unique stories using videos.
 While some influencers created videos explaining what they can use the product for, others put a comical twist to the content.
 Your Everyday Canadian, for example, created a funny video in which he uses the sprayer to make money for pizza.

 This video has been viewed 577,000 times and has received almost 800 reactions.
 And the campaign generated a total of 4 million engagements with 7.1 million impressions.

 Q1.
 How do you become a Facebook influencer?

 A. The following tactics can help you become a Facebook influencer: